Graduate Degree Requirements

 Graduate Certificate Requirements

-Graduate certificates should contain a minimum of 6 credit hours.
+Graduate certificates contain a minimum of 6 credit hours.

 Graduate certificate programs may be embedded within graduate degree programs, but such certificates are not automatically awarded upon the completion of a graduate degree.
-Students should apply to have the certificate awarded.
+Students must apply to have the certificate awarded.

 Graduate certificates are not required to address all graduate-level student learning outcomes, but are required to address some of the institutionally established outcomes.